-Incomplete Request: A request for an Incomplete is initiated by the student, in conversation with the professor, on or before the last class meeting of the quarter.
+A professor may assign the grade of Incomplete if a student, through circumstances beyond their control, has not completed a small portion of a course by the conclusion of the term.
+A request for an Incomplete is initiated by the student, in conversation with the professor, on or before the last class meeting of the quarter.
 The professor will determine whether or not to approve the request, which will only be considered in extenuating circumstances (e.g., serious family, health, or similar unanticipated emergency).
 If the professor determines that the criteria have been satisfied, a Request for Incomplete Contract (RIC) will be filled out and signed by both the professor and the student.
 The professor will then notify the student's advisor and Program Chair.
 The professor will submit the RIC to the Office of the Registrar, copying the student on the email, before the final grade due date.